All Episodes

 Oh, absolutely.

-I think these are the key players.
+You see, I think these are the key players.

 I think that McCabe needs to be fired and investigated.

-Struck and Page obviously fired and investigated.
+Strzok and Page, obviously, fired and investigated.

 Bruce Orr fired and investigated.

-James Comey investigated.
+James Comey, investigated.

 He's not going to get fired.

-I think he's I think he's at risk of multiple felonies.
+I think he's at risk of multiple felonies.

-Then never mind Hillary for a moment.
+Never mind Hillary for a moment.

 Don't we believe the timing shows he had to?